cf020031308/LI-GNN/readme.md

+Thank you for your interests on my research.

+This repo is no longer maintained because the corresponding manuscript is largely modified and accepted by *Neural Networks*.
+The newest version is at [https://github.com/cf020031308/LaE](https://github.com/cf020031308/LaE).

 # Label-inputted Implicit Graph Neural Network (LI-GNN)

 This repo contains code that are required to reporduce all experiments in our paper *Graph Equilibrium Networks: Unifying Label-inputted Graph Neural Networks with Deep Equilibrium Models*.